Planning your garden design

 A logical planting scheme to follow

-A lot of folks see gardening primarily as getting color into their yards.
-But if you focus on colorful flowers first and foremost, it's a bit like arranging the lamps, accessories and pictures before your house has even been built.
+But if you focus on colorful flowers first and foremost, it’s a bit like arranging the lamps, accessories and pictures before your house has got its roof on.

-Color in the garden: How you can create great color schemes
+Color in the garden – How to create great color schemes